cuspycode/peerpaste/README.md

 #### [Linux headless] What if I'm not running a graphic console?

-The desktop application has a headless mode which allows you to send and receive data via the text console's stdin and stdout.
+The desktop application still works when running in headless mode, but you'll need to add the `--show-data` option to show received data, or the `--paste <TEXT>` option when sending data.